harvester/harvester/tests/README.md

     - set `export ENABLE_E2E_TESTS=true` if want to run e2e test, the user must have an existing Kubernetes cluster.

 * Run `./scripts/test-integration` or `make test-integration`.
-    - if you want to use an existing cluster with a pre-installed harvester chart, make sure set the `minio` service type to `NodePort` and config the replicas of `harvester` deployment to be `0`, then run `$ env USE_EXISTING_CLUSTER=true SKIP_HARVESTER_INSTALLATION=true ./scripts/test-integration`.
+    - if you want to use an existing cluster with a pre-installed harvester chart, make sure to config the replicas of `harvester` deployment to be `0`, then run `$ env USE_EXISTING_CLUSTER=true SKIP_HARVESTER_INSTALLATION=true ./scripts/test-integration`.